 Using the CFPB’s consumer complaint database, Beyond the Arc tracked the issues logged for multiple financial institutions throughout 2012.
 For instance, the graph below shows the number of interest rate complaints about Citibank submitted to the CFPB.
 Notice how the volume of complaints increased from March 2012 until it peaked in June 2012.

-Although the first graph enables us to see the trend in interest rate complaints, when combined with Beyond the Arc’s Social Customer Insights service, we gain insight into early warning signs of potential risk.
+Although the first graph enables us to see the trend in interest rate complaints, when combined with Beyond the Arc’s social text analytics services, we gain insight into early warning signs of potential risk.
 Our Social Customer Insights database contains over 336 million social media posts about the top 100 banks and credit unions collected over the past 18 months.
 The second graph shows that comments about Citibank’s Annual Percentage Rate(APR) really spiked in May 2012 –right before the bank had its largest number of interest rate complaints in the CFPB database.
 That indicates people were already venting on social media about this issue.

 Here’s an example of one customer complaining about their Citibank APR on social media: